fszewczyk/shkyera-engine/docs/tutorials/sample_project.md

     self.rope.draw()

     # Progresses the simulation by one timestep
-    # If we did not call, this the rope would stay in place.
+    # If we did not call this, the rope would stay in place.
 Try for yourself :)
     self.rope.step()
 ```